Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/TESTING.md

 - The genre dropdown in the add work section.
 The asterisk is not an elegant fix and this can potentially still be confusing to a user.

-- If any string is added to the composer image, or spotify/youtube link feild, this will cause error.
+- If any incorrect string is added to the composer image, or spotify/youtube link field, this will cause an error.
 For the composer, there will be no image, and the faulty link to Spotify or Youtube will throw a 404 error.

 - On particularly slim mobile devices, the hero image is not clear.